-In the absence of allies or when their help is just not enough, the tobacco industry goes a step further and sets up these bogus organizations which seem to defend the interests of a specific group of stakeholders.
-The links between the tobacco industry and these groups are not always apparent and the public can be deceived into believing these organizations are credible.
-Obviously, the tobacco industry benefits from the gains made by front groups.
+In the absence of such allies or when their help is just not enough, the tobacco industry goes a step further and sets up bogus organizations often called front groups which seem to defend the interests of a specific group of stakeholders.
+Often, links with the tobacco industry are not apparent and therefore deceive the public into believing that these organizations are credible.
+Obviously, the tobacco industry benefits from the gains made by these front groups.